Presented by Melbourne Conservatorium of Music

 Duration: 2 hours (incl. interval)

-This event is FREE however tickets are required.
-Click the book tickets button below to secure your seats.
+This event is free to attend however tickets are required.